Jasper White (chef): Restaurants

 White opened Jasper White's Summer Shack in May 2000 in the Alewife section of Cambridge.
 The restaurant also has locations at Mohegan Sun and in Boston's Back Bay.
 There is a seasonal location on Spectacle Island in the Boston Harbor.
 The Summer Shack allowed him to "return to his culinary true love of hearty family-style cuisine: authentic and flavorful–not fussy (and) embrace his unpretentious roots."
-Even though it is meant to be like a seaside clam shack, one gourmet dish from Jasper's is on the menu and it is the one for which he is most famous - pan roasted lobster.
-Summer Shack was sold to the Lyons Group in 2017and White is no longer involved in the business.
+Even though it is meant to be like a seaside clam shack, one gourmet dish from Jasper's is on the menu, and it is the one for which he is most famous – pan-roasted lobster.
+Summer Shack was sold to the Lyons Group in 2017 and White was no longer involved in the business.

+Personal life and death

+White and his wife, Nancy, were married for 28 years and raised his 3 Children, Mariel, Jasper, and Hayley.
+He later remarried, Kathleen, who had 3 children of her own.
+He died at a hospital in Boston from a ruptured intracranial aneurysm on May 11, 2024, at age 69.